Master of Science (MSc degree) in Chemistry at UFPR

 Written examination covering the four main Chemistry areas: Physical Chemistry, Analytical Chemistry, Inorganic Chemistry and Organic Chemistry.

 February 18 and 19, 2020 – starting at 08:00 a.m.

 Individual interviews according to the applicants’ registration order.

 Meeting of the Graduate Program Board for approval of the selection process results.

 Announcement of the results.

 Meeting of the selected applicants with the Program Coordinator.

-Enrollment of the new students approved in the selection process (see details below).
+Enrollment of the new students approved in the MSc selection process.

 Beginning of the academic term.